lampssy/automated-testing-template/README.md

 ![Product Name Screen Shot][product-screenshot]

-Project template adapted for automated testing in Python, using GitHub Actions.
+Automated new project setup using GitHub Actions.

-GitHub Actions use:
+GitHub Actions execute:
 * `cookiectter` for setting up the new repository
 * `flake8` and `mypy` to check code styling
 * `pytest` for testing